alronz/b2c-database-selection/Neo4j/Basic Features/transaction_support.md

 Usually to execute transaction, we use a try-catch block where we commit at the end of the try block or rollback inside the catch block.
 Transactions in Neo4j are having read-committed isolation level which means that we can read only the committed changes.

 Default write locks are used in Neo4j whenever we create,update or delete a nodes or a relationships.
 The locks are added to the transaction and released whenever the transaction completes.
-However explicit write locks for nodes and relationships can be enabled to provide higher serialisation isolation level that could be useful for some use cases.
+However explicit write locks for nodes and relationships can also be enabled to provide higher serialisation isolation level that could be useful for some use cases.

 For example, to start a transaction using Cypher HTTP endpoint we issue a POST HTTP request as below: